LoomaDesign

 3. Shadow realism

-Strong retouching tools do not only remove backgrounds.
-They rebuild believable shadows so the product still feels grounded.
+Strong retouching tools rebuild believable shadows so the product still feels grounded.

-This matters because many ecommerce teams do not need a whole new scene.
-They just need the product to look cleaner, more premium, and more trustworthy.
+Many ecommerce teams need the product to look cleaner, more premium, and more trustworthy before they need a whole new scene.

 4. Resolution and clarity